mcneel/developer.rhino3d.com/_guide_topics/general/developer-docs-style-guide.md

 - "Plugins" is not hyphenated unless it refers to a place in the Rhino UI where it is hyphenated.
 - "openNURBS" (not OpenNURBS, nor opennurbs, nor oPeNnURBs) unless it refers to a namespace in code where it is capitalized, or a path where it is not.

+### Images & Screenshots

+When feasible, it is best to use the *.svg* vector format for images, especially for diagrams.

+When using bitmap images, the preferred format is *.png*, but any browser-friendly bitmap format will work.

+When capturing screenshots, consider that many people have high-DPI (aka: "Retina") displays.
+Please capture all screenshots on a high-DPI display.

+See the [Text Modifiers > Images section](#images) of this guide for more information on inserting images.

 ---

 ## Headers